Enrolling in the Honors College means hard work - but your work is rewarded with a number of benefits from Edinboro's Honors College.

 faculty members.

-Edinboro University has developed a scholarship program to assist students in the
+PennWest Edinboro has developed a scholarship program to assist students in the University

-University Honors College.
-As first-year student, you may apply for scholarships at
+Honors College.
+As first-year student, you may apply for scholarships at the time

 The Mentor Program connects incoming freshmen with an upper-class Honors student who